 I share my home in Connecticut with my husband, three children, and shedding labradoodle.

-I teach art in my living room.
+I used to teach art in my living room.

 I was a graphic designer for fifteen years before becoming an art teacher.